Literature-Based Word Lists

 At VocabularySpellingCity, we know that you need to teach your students at their reading level and that in every classroom a broad range of reading levels is to be expected.
 Where possible, we have provided three types of reading levels for stories.
 (NB: Reading levels are not measured for poetry or drama.)

 Each system works differently, but ranges are generally based on a combination of word count, text complexity, high-/low-frequency words, and sentence length as well as topic appropriateness and interest level.
 VocabularySpellingCity's word lists based on works cited by the Common Core State Standards are leveled within the 2-year grade bands suggested by the CCSS.

-As there is no direct or absolute correspondence between these reading levels and actual grade levels, the table to the right is provided solely as a general guide.
-The levels are based on the interquartile range (IQR) as represented by the middle 50% of readers.
+As there is no direct or absolute correspondence between these reading levels and actual grade levels, the table above is provided solely as a general guide.
+The levels are based on the interquartile range (IQR), as represented by the middle 50% of readers.
 The lower levels mark the 25th percentile and the higher the 75th percentile, meaning that 25% of students fall below those levels and 25% fall above those levels.
 As in most classrooms, your students likely represent a wide range of readers, and you strive to provide a wide range of reading material.

 Choosing Literature for Your Students